cathaoiragnew/cathaoiragnew.github.io/pages/projects/doorbell.md

 <br>

 2. **Object Detection**
-  - With the date and time extracted, I used the DeepSORT model to identify objects of interest in each frame of the video.
+  - With the date and time extracted, I used the DeepSORT model to identify & track objects of interest in each frame of the video.
   - The results are stored and exported into an Excel file.

 <div style="text-align: center;">